oobecomau/desktop.gov.au/docs/security/standard-operating-procedures.md

 ## Device offboarding

-Asset management and security procedures regarding lost and stolen devices are out of scope of this SOP and are expected to be managed by the Agency.
+Asset management and security procedures regarding lost and stolen devices are out of scope of this SOP and are expected to be managed by the organisation.

 If a device is lost, stolen, broken or simply is being replaced, there are several tasks that must be completed to correctly offboard it.
-Offboarding simply means removing the device from the Agency Azure Active Directory (Azure AD) instance and anywhere else it can be identified within the overarching tenant.
+Offboarding simply means removing the device from the organisation Azure Active Directory (Azure AD) instance and anywhere else it can be identified within the overarching tenant.

 This includes the following tasks: